Table of Contents

 Here is the step-by-step guide:

-Step 1.
-On EaseUS Data Recovery Wizard, select the drive marked as SSD where you lost data, and click the Scan button.
+Open EaseUS Data Recovery Wizard, select the SSD where you lost data, and click the "Scan" button.

 After restoring the data, remember to save it to another secure device.